 The overwhelmingly cordial reception in Communist Romania had deep significance.
-This was a recognition that President Nixon no longer sees the communist world as a monolithic enemy alliance but as a group of nations whose common ideology is transcended by powerful nationalistic aspirations.
+The Romanians recognized that President Nixon no longer sees the communist world as a monolithic enemy alliance but as a group of nations whose common ideology is transcended by powerful nationalistic aspirations.
 President Nixon is keenly aware that United States policy should be adapted to those nationalistic interests.